Cedric van der Gun: Utrecht (second spell)

-However, Van Der Gun missed three matches since joining the club, due to a muscle injury.
-He made his second debut for FC Utrecht, coming on as a 73rd-minute substitute, in a 1–1 draw against ADO Den Haag on 12 February 2012.
+However, Van der Gun missed three matches since joining the club, due to a muscle injury.
+He made his second debut for Utrecht, coming on as a 73rd-minute substitute, in a 1–1 draw against ADO Den Haag on 12 February 2012.
 However, Van Der Gun missed two matches due to injury.
-He returned to the starting line–up against Feyenoord on 11 March 2012 and scored his first goal for the club in three years, in a 1–1 draw.
-This was followed up by scoring in the next two matches against FC Groningen and Heracles Almelo.
-Following this, Van Der Gun remained in the first team in the remaining matches of the 2011–12 season.
+He returned to the starting line–up against Feyenoord on 11 March 2012, and scored his first goal for the club in three years, in a 1–1 draw.
+This was followed up by scoring in the next two matches against Groningen and Heracles Almelo.
+Following this, Van der Gun remained in the first team in the remaining matches of the 2011–12 season.
 At the end of the 2011–12 season, he went on to make twelve appearances and scoring three times in all competitions.
-Following this, Van Der Gun signed a contract extension with the club.
+Following this, Van der Gun signed a contract extension with the club.